harsh-0015/Nicola-Miranda-Portfolio-Clone/README.md

-📌 Overview
+📌 Project Overview

-This project is a clone of Niccolò Miranda’s portfolio, built using HTML, CSS, JavaScript, and GSAP.
-It replicates the stunning design, smooth animations, and clean layout of the original portfolio while adding my own optimizations.
+This project is a clone of Niccolò Miranda’s portfolio, recreated using HTML, CSS, JavaScript, and GSAP.
+It closely mirrors the original’s sleek design, elegant animations, and clean layout—while incorporating my own improvements and optimizations for performance and responsiveness.

 🚀 Tech Stack

-HTML – Structuring the content
+HTML – For semantic and structured content

-CSS – Styling and layout
+CSS – For responsive styling and layout

-JavaScript – Interactive elements
+JavaScript – For dynamic interactions

-GSAP – Smooth animations
+GSAP – For fluid, high-performance animations

-🎯 Features
+🎯 Key Features

-✔️ Smooth animations with GSAP
+✅ Smooth, scroll-based animations powered by GSAP

-✔️ Minimalist and modern UI
+✅ Minimalist and modern user interface

-✔️ Responsive design (optimized for desktop)
+✅ Responsive design optimized for desktop screens

-✔️ Well-organized codebase
+✅ Clean, modular, and well-documented codebase